-- (1) fail to provide us with an accurate taxpayer identification number; - (2) are notified by the IRS that you have failed to report all interest or dividends required to be shown on your federal income tax returns; or - (3) in certain circumstances, fail to comply with applicable certification requirements.
+- a. fail to provide us with an accurate taxpayer identification number; - income tax returns: or - c. in certain circumstances, fail to comply with applicable certification requirements.

 Under legislation enacted in 2010, United States holders who are individuals generally will be required to report certain information with respect to an interest in our stock, including our name, address and such information as is necessary to identify the class or issue of which the shares of stock are a part.
 These requirements are subject to exceptions, including an exception for shares held in accounts maintained by certain financial institutions and an exception applicable if the aggregate value of all "specified foreign financial assets" (as defined in the Code) held by the United States holder (and, as applicable, by his or her spouse) does not exceed a specified minimum amount.